leedo/fuhbot/README.md

 Plugins also have access to an HTTP server.
 This can be useful for responding to hooks from services such as Github.
-This example plugin creates an HTTP server and broadcasts a message when `/toot` is requested.
+This example plugin creates an HTTP handler and broadcasts a message when `/toot` is requested.

 <pre>